Pacific Sablefish and Mango Strudel

 RG: Can you describe what type of fish Pacific Sable is?
 White, dark, strong, mild?
-And what can you substitute for sable if it is not available?
+And what can you substitute for Sable if it is not available?

-RG: How do you combine the lime juice, coriander seed, ground ginger, cardamom, butter, salt and white pepper.
+RG: How do you combine the lime juice, coriander seed, ground ginger, cardamom, butter, salt, and white pepper?
 Do you use a blender or mix by hand?

 Chef Don: Yes, use a blender.

-RG: Do you have to turn the peppers and onion while they are roasting or just leave them alone?
+RG: Do you have to turn the peppers and onion while they are roasting or leave them alone?

 Chef Don: Use a rack to avoid the need for turning.
 Rest.
 Peel.

 RG: Why do you blanch the lemon before zesting?
-Does it make it easier to zest or does it change the flavor?
+Does it make it easier to zest, or does it change the flavor?

-Chef Don: When the lemon are processed, the lemons are coated with wax.
+Chef Don: When the lemons are processed, the lemons are coated with wax.
 Blanching the whole lemon will make the task easier instead of zesting, then, blanching.
 Also, when blanching the lemon has a much more pleasant taste.
 It rounds out the flavor rather than being too harsh.

-RG: What is panko and what can you substitute for it?
+RG: What is panko, and what can you substitute for it?

 Chef Don: Japanese Bread Crumbs available at any well stocked Grocer.